Ninjabull/cos101/README.md

 # Best way to start earning (only spending $1)

 To get a good start in Clash of Streamers without spending a lot of money you need to understand how **sale points** work.
+You should also make sure you are in my community since it will earn you more crypton (cause I'm a nice guy that sends crypton to active community members).
+Search for Ninjabull#5100 🥳

 Sale points give you a discount when you make a purchase using them.
 1 sale point gives you a 4% discount so if you have 25 of them you get a **100%** discount (which means you get the deal for **FREE**).